prairie-guy/parallel_zip/README.md

 Wall time: 6h 16m 42s
 ```

-**After** - `parallel_zip` using native shell code, portable to Jupyter or Python, with parallelism built-in for speed
+**After** - `parallel_zip` using native shell code, portable to Jupyter or Python and with parallelism built-in for speed
 ``` python
 %%time
 from parallel_zip import parallel_zip, Cross